chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 3. **End**: To stop the operation, simply press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
 To stop the flow, you need to manually stop it in the Automate app.

+### no pin version

+Works exactly the same as the slownsteady one, but does not pin the received gift cards.

 ### Features
 - **Cancel:** You can cancel the flow at any time by pressing the volume up button.
 - **Restart:** If you wish to restart the flow, simply press the volume down button again.